 And this is where the failure stops being ideological and becomes purely political.

-and if there are any genuine conservatives who still care about institutional stability and fiscal discipline —
+Because if there are any real libertarians left in this country — if there are any actual constitutionalists who still believe in limits on power — and if there are any genuine conservatives who still care about institutional stability and fiscal discipline —

 then those voters should be reachable.